Federal Railroad Administration (FRA), Department of Transportation (DOT).

 1. Federal Award Notice

 FRA will announce applications selected for funding in a press release and on the FRA website after the application review period.
 FRA will contact applicants with successful applications after announcement with information and instructions about the award process.
 This notification is not an authorization to begin proposed project activities.
-FRA requires satisfaction of applicable requirements by the applicant and a formal agreement signed by both the grantee and the FRA, including an approved scope, schedule, and budget, to obligate the grant.
+FRA requires satisfaction of applicable requirements by the applicant and a formal agreement signed by both the grant recipient and FRA, including an approved scope, schedule, and budget, to obligate the grant.

 2. Administrative and National Policy Requirements

-In connection with any program or activity conducted with or benefiting from funds awarded under this notice, recipients of funds must comply with all applicable requirements of Federal law, including, without limitation, the Constitution of the United States; the conditions of performance, nondiscrimination requirements, and other assurances made applicable to the award of funds in accordance with regulations of the Department of Transportation; and applicable Federal financial assistance and contracting principles promulgated by the Office of Management and Budget.
-In complying with these requirements, recipients must ensure that no concession agreements are denied or other contracting decisions made based on speech or other activities protected by the First Amendment.
-If the Department determines that a recipient has failed to comply with applicable Federal requirements, the Department may terminate the award of funds and disallow previously incurred costs, requiring the recipient to reimburse any expended award funds.
+In connection with any program or activity conducted with or benefiting from funds awarded under this notice, grant recipients must comply with all applicable requirements of Federal law, including, without limitation, the Constitution of the United States; the conditions of performance, nondiscrimination requirements, and other assurances made applicable to the award of funds in accordance with regulations of the Department of Transportation; and applicable Federal financial assistance and contracting principles promulgated by the Office of Management and Budget.
+In complying with these requirements, grant recipients must ensure that no concession agreements are denied or other contracting decisions made based on speech or other activities protected by the First Amendment.
+If the Department determines that a grant recipient has failed to comply with applicable Federal requirements, the Department may terminate the award of funds and disallow previously incurred costs, requiring the grant recipient to reimburse any expended award funds.

 See an example of standard terms and conditions for FRA grant awards at https://www.fra.dot.gov/eLib/details/L05285.
 This template is subject to revision.

 a.
 Progress Reporting on Grant Activity